 This program allows island cancer patients to receive oncology services at Nantucket Cottage Hospital (NCH) rather than the mainland, saving them from burdensome and expensive travel while suffering from cancer.
 With the collaboration between the Mass General Hospital (MGH) Cancer Center and NCH's oncology department, patients are able to receive an academic level of care in a rural community hospital.
 The MGH link also brings access to breakthrough and state of the art technologies, drug therapies and clinical trials that would not be available to a rural community hospital.
 The program brings a team of cancer specialists to the island every week for patient consultations.
 In addition, a Board Certified Advanced Practice Oncology Registered Nurse is on-site to see cancer patients five days a week.
 Services, including chemotherapy, are performed at the Swim Across America Infusion Center at NCH.

 Palliative and Supportive Care of Nantucket Program Details

 This program provides direct care and services to patients and families who are coping with cancer.
 Care is provided through a Nurse Practitioner, a part time APRN Oncology NP, Palliative Care Counselors, Social Workers, Program Assistant, Chaplain, Medical Director, and volunteers and is provided in any setting.
 Cancer support groups are also conducted twice/month.
 Services are provided free of charge and are fully supported through donations and grants.
 PASCON staff works directly with the NCH oncology staff to ensure the needs of all patients are being met.

-Read more about the project impact here.
+Read more about our 10 years of impact here.

 SAA My Way is our virtual offering where you decide your activity and timeline.
 Register with a $50 self-donation and we’ll send you an SAA Swag Bag to show off your spirit.
 All donations raised for your My Way will support our SAA-Nantucket event.
 Click here to learn about all the ways you can have fun your way!